A Guide to the CogAT Test Grade 3: Examples & Tips

 The CogAT is considered a particularly reliable instrument for determining students’ academic strengths and weaknesses.

-The third-grade CogAT test is harder to pass than the test administered in the second grade.
+The third grade CogAT test is harder to pass than the test administered in the second grade.

 This is because as pupils age, questions become much harder in line with what they have been learning in school.